medcomdk/MedCom-FHIR-Communication/docs/index.md

 InOrder
 Messages will be delivered from the RMD to the AD in the order that they are sent from the AS to the RMS.
 This assurance can be combined with any of the above assurances.

-Reliable messaging is defined as:
+Reliable Messaging is defined as:

-"Reliable messaging refers to the ability of a sender to deliver a message once and only once to its intended receiver.
-However the key requirements of reliable messaging can be captured more formally as follows:
+"Reliable Messaging refers to the ability of a sender to deliver a message once and only once to its intended receiver.
+However the key requirements of Reliable Messaging can be captured more formally as follows:

 - Support carrying message traffic reliably in support of business processes whose lifetimes commonly exceed the up times of the components on which these processes are realized
 - Support quality-of-service assertions such as: